-If you do not join within the first three months of becoming eligible and you are under age 40 there will still be the opportunity to join as a Late Entrant.
-However, your application will be subject to your Employer's and the Trustees' discretion.
+If you do not join within the first three months of becoming eligible and you are under age 40 there may still be the opportunity to join as a 'Late Entrant'.
+However, your application will be subject to your Employers and the Trustees discretion.

-If you are accepted into membership as a Late Entrant you should note that the Scheme lump sum death benefit cover would not become applicable until you have completed 2 years' Pensionable Service (excluding any transferred service) and the Scheme ill-health/disability retirement provisions would not be available to you at any point during your membership.
-Therefore, you may wish to consider making your own arrangements to provide this cover.
+If you are accepted into membership you should note that the Scheme lump sum death benefit cover will not become applicable until you have completed 2 years Pensionable Service.
+You may therefore wish to consider making your own arrangements to provide additional life assurance cover in the interim period until the Scheme cover does become applicable to you.

-If you do not join within the first 3 months of becoming eligible and are aged 40 or over you will not normally have an opportunity to join the Scheme.
+If you do not join within the first 3 months of becoming eligible and are age 40 or over you will not normally have an opportunity to join the Scheme.